VladULazarev/laravel-tweety/README.md

 ## Laravel-Tweety

-Ajax Chat on Laravel 9 (the application looks like Twitter)
+Ajax Live Chat on Laravel 9

 You need to open the application in two different browsers or use 'Incognito window' for the second user